Nooobow/midi-rainbow/README.md

 To build standalone version of the program run the following:
 ```
-// command adapter from here: https://stackoverflow.com/questions/35841969/python-portable-pyinstaller
+// command adapted from here: https://stackoverflow.com/questions/35841969/python-portable-pyinstaller
 python -m nuitka --standalone --remove-output --windows-disable-console main.py
 ```

-In the main.dist output folder copy the `notes_colors.json` file and the `wav` and `midi` folders.
+Copy the `note_colors.json` file and the `wav` and `midi` folders into the `main.dist` output folder created by the build command.

+You should now be able to run the exe from that folder.